zio/zio-quill/README.md

 # Getting Started

 Quill has integrations with many libraries.
-If you are using a regular RDBMS e.g. PostgreSQL and want to use Quill to query it with an asychronous, no-blocking, reactive application, the easiest way to get started is by using an awesome library called ZIO.
+If you are using a regular RDBMS e.g. PostgreSQL and want to use Quill to query it with an asychronous, non-blocking, reactive application, the easiest way to get started is by using an awesome library called ZIO.

 A simple ZIO + Quill application looks like this: